 IBAN: AT57 1100 0002 8224 0100

 The applicant's full name (first name and surname) has to be stated as "reason for transfer" or "reason for payment".
 All charges in connection with the payment must be borne by the participant.
 In some cases charges can be incurred both in your home country and in Austria.

 After April 30, those students accepted by the Sommerhochschule will be informed via email.
 It is advisable to check the email account on a regular basis after applying.

 Upon notification of their acceptance, students are required to pay the remaining balance of € 1,550 for the program fee and the accommodation fee of € 1,704.20 for a single room (or € 1,400.20 for a double room) into the bank account of the Sommerhochschule.
 (See above).

 After the Sommerhochschule receives the total program fee the applicant will be informed via email and receive a payment confirmation and/or an official invitation letter (which might be needed for visa applications) via regular mail.

 Applications for admission to the program are reviewed throughout the year.
 Students are strongly advised to apply as early as possible.
-The application deadline for regular attendance of the International Summer Program is April 30.
+The application deadline for regular attendance of the univie: summer school is April 30, 2018.
 Applications must have reached the office of the Sommerhochschule by this date.